SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ### Detect a Failed Replica

-When a replica fails or becomes unreachable, LFD will first be aware the issue and notify the GFD about this update.
+When a replica fails or becomes unreachable, LFD will first be aware of the issue and notify the GFD about this update.
 The GFD would notify the RM and RM would later send the new replication configuration that has removed the failed replica to all reachable replicas.

-You may refer to the UML sequence diagram for more accurate description.
+You may refer to the UML sequence diagram for a more accurate description.

 ![polling_1](polling_1.svg)

 ### Detect a New Replica

-When a replica is started (note it could be a previously failed replica and now it recovers), it will first report to its LFD (a new replica will always configured with the address of its LFD).
-LFD will deliver this message to GFD, who will also notify RM if there are changes in replica configuration.
+When a replica is started (note it could be a previously failed replica and now it recovers), it will first report to its LFD (a new replica will always be configured with the address of its LFD).
+LFD will deliver this message to GFD, who will also notify RM if there are changes in the replica configuration.

 On the RM's side, when a new replica is detected, the RM broadcasts the replication configuration containing the new replica to all reachable replicas.
 After knowing other replicas, the new replica can download checkpoints and logs from any up and running replica.